-Larry Householder addresses reporters June 16 after lawmakers voted to expel him from the General Assembly.
-Photo by Jake Zuckerman.
+Larry Householder addresses reporters after lawmakers voted to expel him from the General Assembly.
+He has pleaded not guilty to a racketeering charge and awaits trial.
+Photo by Jake Zuckerman, OCJ.

 The Ohio House voted Wednesday to expel Larry Householder, arrested on charges of public corruption nearly one year ago, from the chamber his Republican — and even some Democratic — colleagues thrice elected him to control.

 The expulsion could mark the end of Householder’s decades-long political career, which has included a previous tenure as speaker of the House in the 2000s that was derailed by a separate FBI investigation.
 No charges were filed at the time.

 The House voted 75-21 to eject Householder.
 All but one Democrat voted in support.
 Republicans split on the issue.

 Wednesday’s vote extinguishes Householder’s political flame, but he remains innocent until proven guilty as his criminal trial draws nearer.
 Both he and former Ohio Republican Party chairman turned lobbyist Matt Borges await trial.